ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 3 - Prometheus Node Exporter service.md

 ## Prometheus Node Exporter DaemonSet

 The Prometheus Node Exporter service does not require to store anything but, instead of using a `Deployment` resource, you will declare its pod in a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
-This is because the node exporter is essentially an agent that gets metrics from the Linux subsystem of the Kubernetes cluster nodes, and you want to get those statistics from all the nodes in your K3s cluster.
-With a `DaemonSet` you can make a pod run in all your nodes automatically, right what you want for this service:
+This is because the node exporter is essentially an agent that gets metrics from the Linux subsystem of the Kubernetes cluster nodes, and you want to get those values from all your K3s cluster's nodes.
+With a `DaemonSet` you can replicate a pod in all your nodes automatically, right what you want for this service:

 1. Create a file named `agent-prometheus-node-exporter.daemonset.yaml` under the `agent-prometheus-node-exporter/resources` folder: